-Warning: Pixar’s rules are not mentioned in 1-22 order, rather they appear in the order that help inspire readable case studies.
+Warning: Pixar’s rules are not mentioned in 1-22 order, rather they appear in the order that help to inspire readable case studies.

 #2: Keep in mind what's interesting to you as an audience, not what's fun to do as a writer.
 They can be v. different.

 #21: You gotta identify with your situation/characters, can't just write ‘cool'.
 What would make YOU act that way?

 The best stories have a determined, proactive protagonist: we all want to see a bit of ourselves in the main character, and it’s human nature to view ourselves as masters of our own destiny.
 To get what you want, you take action…

 Case studies are not so much boy-meets-girl, as brand meets expert.
 You are the expert, hoping to attract more brands – so make the brand the main character in the story.